THE PROFESSOR

 A Senegalese Film Project for Change

-The Professor is an urgent, character-driven human drama grounded in Senegalese culture and brought to life by an accomplished and widely recognized Senegalese cast, an award-winning creative team, and a story that speaks directly to today’s most pressing social questions.
+The Professor is an urgent, character-driven drama grounded in Senegalese culture, brought to life by a widely recognized local cast and award-winning creative team.
+The story confronts one of today’s most pressing social issues: domestic violence.

 When a young woman becomes the victim of domestic violence in a Senegalese housing compound, four neighbors – each shaped by different cultural ideals – must overcome their differences to protect her, shaking the foundation of tradition and sparking a fight for change.